Neuroplasticity, structured literacy, and the brain-based learning difficulty, dyslexia.

 Neuroplasticity

-Neuroplasticity is the brain’s ability to change, rewire, or reverse itself throughout a person’s life by giving it new experiences which will influence and impact the neurological disorders by changing the nerve cells to prevent, reverse, adjust or heal.
+Neuroplasticity is the brain’s ability to change, rewire, or reverse itself throughout a person’s life by giving it new experiences which will influence and can influence how the brain responds to new learning experiences, helping students build stronger connections over time.

 Our brain consists of billions of neurons.
 These neurons are the building blocks of the brain.
 When we learn something differently, new connections build between neurons.